drraghavendra/Funding-Blocks-DAPP/README.md

 # 🔎 About the Project

-[Funding Blocks App](https://fundingblocks.ml/) is the First of it's kind decentralised donation app.
+[Funding Blocks DApp]) is the First of it's kind decentralised donation app.
 It eliminates majority of obstacles and risk factors that we face while Donating relief funds.
 It ensures the transparency in a trustless environment, enabling rapid action to any disaster in the world.

 <a id=built-with></a>